uio-bmi/immuneML/docs/source/troubleshooting.rst

 that `split_strategy` is `random` and that `training_percentage` is `1` (to use all data from the inner loop for training).
 In this way, instead of having multiple training/validation/test splits, there will be only training/test splits as specified under key `assessment` in TrainMLModel instruction.

-I get an error when importing an immuneML dataset in Pickle format, why does this happen?
+I get an error when importing an immuneML dataset in Pickle format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 immuneML Pickle files are not guaranteed to be compatible between different immuneML (sub)versions.